Museum of Vancouver

 Our Trips

-Subtopic: First Nations of the Northwest Coast Culture (45-60 minutes, $135)
+Subtopic: First Nations of the Northwest Coast Culture (45-60 minutes, $145)

 Gain a deeper understanding of First Nations’ traditional culture through Object-Based Learning.
 Examine belongings from the Pacific Northwest Coast and learn how First Nations Peoples met the basic needs of food, clothing, and shelter.*

-*An Education Kit is available for this subtopic ($50/week)
+*An Education Kit is available for this subtopic ($55/week)

-Subtopic: Inuit Culture (45-60 minutes, $135)
+Subtopic: Inuit Culture (45-60 minutes, $145)

 Learn more about the seasonal cycle of traditional Inuit life through an interactive inquiry-based activity that focuses on Inuit belongings.

 Subtopic: Dig into the Past!
-(45-60 minutes, $135)
+(45-60 minutes, $145)

 Uncover the science of archaeology by investigating artefacts from the ancient cultures of Mesopotamia, Egypt, Indus Valley, China, Greece, and Rome.
 Work in teams to research and analyze artefacts from the Museum's Teaching Collection, then formulate and test your hypothesis.

-*An Education Kit is available for this subtopic ($50/week)
+*An Education Kit is available for this subtopic ($55/week)

-Subtopic: Reframing Archaeology: Sites of the Northwest Coast (45-60 minutes, $135)
+Subtopic: Reframing Archaeology: Sites of the Northwest Coast (45-60 minutes, $145)

 Learn about several prominent Northwest Coast archaeological sites.
-Through traditional First Nations belongings and ways of knowing, gain a deeper understanding of the role and limitations of archeology.
+Using traditional First Nations belongings, examine the role and limitations of archeology when studying the cultures and traditions of the Pacific Northwest Coast First Nations.

-Subtopic: Mummification in Ancient Egypt (45-60 minutes, $135)
+Subtopic: Mummification in Ancient Egypt (45-60 minutes, $145)

 Learn more about the process and the significance of mummification in Ancient Egypt.
 Use your critical thinking skills to gain a deeper understanding of contemporary issues surrounding ethics, collecting, and repatriation in museums.

-Work cooperatively with professional animators to storyboard a plot; create and animate characters; and add dialogue and sound effects.
-You'll complete a one-to-two minute film by the end of the day.
-Story choices include Vancouver Fire, 1907 Anti-Asian Riots and Japanese-Canadian Internment.
+Work with professional animators to storyboard a plot, create and animate characters, and add dialogue and sound effects.
+Students complete a one to two-minute animated story by the end of the day.
+Stories include Vancouver Fire, 1907 Anti-Asian Riots, Skwachays - The Great Seal Hunt and Japanese Canadian Internment.
 Presented in partnership by Reel 2 Real with the Museum of Vancouver.

 View Institution Members